tleyden/tleyden.github.io/source/_posts/2015-03-21-running-couchbase-server-under-docker-on-joyent.markdown

 The following command will do the following:

-* Set the Administrator's username and password
+* Set the Administrator's username and password to Administrator / password (you should change this)
 * Set the cluster RAM size to 600 MB

+Note: the `-u admin -p password` should be left as-is, since that is just passing in the default admin name and password for auth purposes.

 ```
 $ docker run --entrypoint=/opt/couchbase/bin/couchbase-cli couchbase/server \